DataDog/integrations-extras/squadcast/README.md

 8. Click on "Install Integration" to complete the service integration.

-    That's it!
-You are now good to go with your Datadog integration.

     View the [official documentation][3] from Squadcast for more details on setup.

 ## Data Collected